sebastienwindal/RandomStuff/CommandLineTools.md

 dns-sd -L name type domain
 ```

-the name parameter should be the last column of the output of the dns-sd -B command.
+The name parameter should be the last column of the output of the dns-sd -B command.

 for instance
 ```bash